danielshort3/Chatbot-LoRA-RAG/README.md

 # Chatbot-LoRa-RAG

-Example RAG chatbot using a LoRA adapted language model.
-The code is organised as a Python package named `vgj_chat`.
+A small Retrieval-Augmented Generation (RAG) demo that fine-tunes a language model with LoRA and serves a Gradio chat UI.
+The application lives in the `vgj_chat` Python package and includes helper scripts to build the dataset and index used for retrieval.

-Launch the Gradio demo with:
+Launch the demo with:

 ```bash
 python -m vgj_chat --hf-token <HF_TOKEN>